-From ashes of fire, Maui’s ‘ohana’ spirit rises
+From ashes of fire, Maui’s ‘ohana spirit rises

 The fires’ causes remain unconfirmed, but they were fueled by strong winds and dry conditions.
 The perimeters of the fires are now largely contained.

-Local leaders encourage solidarity among the larger Hawaiian ohana, a cultural belief in the power and extension of family.
+Local leaders encourage solidarity among the larger Hawaiian ‘ohana, a cultural belief in the power and extension of family.
 Hawaiian is an official language of the state along with English.

 “If you have additional space in your home, if you have the capacity to take someone in from west Maui, please do,” said Democratic Gov. Josh Green last week.